-Paragraph #3: Thanks for Consideration, Plus a Call To Action
+Paragraph #3: A Thank You & Call To Action

 To conclude your cover letter, summarize why you think you’re the right person for the job, and be sure to thank the hiring manager for considering you for the position.
 You can ask her to get in touch with you, but you don’t have to be heavy-handed.
 Your contact information is at the top of the letter, so the hiring manager can contact you if she’s interested.

 Instead of summarizing what you’ve already said about your education and experience making you a good fit for the position, you can grab the attention of the hiring manager by saying something that leaves the impression you’re passionate about the position.
 If it has always been your dream to work in a level 1 trauma center, say so.
 If you know anything about the culture of the organization you’re applying to, share some details to demonstrate you’ve done your research and would be a good fit.
 Above all, be confident, and let your enthusiasm shine through!

 “I’m enthusiastically applying for this position, because I feel I’ll be able to make a difference in the lives of patients on a daily basis.
 I’m confident that my passion for PT will grow because of the opportunities you provide for your employees.
 I’m excited to learn more about the opportunity and to share more details about how I would be a great fit for your organization.
 If I’m offered this position, I’ll be ready to hit the ground running and exceed your expectations for success.
 Thank you for your consideration!”